 The Gary Taylor Award recognizes a distinguished individual for outstanding achievement in the field of public conservation policy, specifically related to state fish and wildlife agency jurisdiction over fish and wildlife management.

 The Conservation Law Enforcement Award recognizes exceptional achievement in fish and wildlife resource enforcement management.*

 Special Recognition Awards and Honorary Life Memberships are given to individuals who have a distinguished record of accomplishment.

 The Association pays tribute to wildlife professionals, Fallen Heroes, who have lost their lives while carrying out their duties to enforce conservation laws and regulations and manage fish and wildlife resources within the past year.

-The nomination period for the 2021 Annual Awards are now OPEN.
+The nomination period for the 2021 Annual Awards are now CLOSED.
 Deadline to submit nomination was COB July 1, 2021.
 Please visit the Nominations & Criteria section for more information.

 The Awards were presented at the Association's 111th Annual Meeting.
 See press release here.